What does non-comedogenic really mean?

 - There is no accredited standard or test to determine whether an ingredient is truly non-comedogenic.

-- The only test at this time being used to see if a product may be likely to cause pore blogging is by animal testing on the ears of lab rabbits.
+- The only test at this time being used to see if a product may be likely to cause pore clogging is by animal testing on the ears of lab rabbits.
 Ethical issues arise from this method of testing, obviously, and the fact remains that bunny ears and human skin are not the same.

 - My skin is not the same as yours.
 Yours is not the same as mine.
 We all know that human skin is not one size fits all.
 For example, you may break out if you use a product with coconut oil, while I may not.
-Your skin might me dry.
+Your skin might be dry.
 Mine could be oily.
 My pores may be larger.
 Yours could be smaller.
 Do you see what I mean?

 The Bottom Line

-What we do know is that certain ingredients may be more likely to blog the pores.
+What we do know is that certain ingredients may be more likely to clog the pores.
 Bismuth oxychloride, for example, is an ingredient used in mineral makeup that is commonly an acne-causing culprit, as is Propylene Glycol Monostearate in skin care.

 Instead of trying to avoid certain ingredients based on a "list" of what may or may not be pore-clogging, my best advice based on 23+ years in the skin care industry is this:

 - Make sure you have a consistent skin care routine.
 Cleanse, tone, and moisturize daily with facial skin care products with good for you ingredients like Seed Advanced Botanicals.